henriktudborg/henriktudborg.github.io/_posts/2019-03-09-elixir-cluster-with-libcluster-and-swarm.md

 and a ["headless" service][headless-service] to allow us to discover our cluster nodes via DNS (I'm using the default CoreDNS).

-Here are two objects we need (defined in the same file)
+Here are the two objects we need (defined in the same file)

 ```yaml
 # k8s.yml